By the end of this section, you will be able to:

 Technically, bills that raise revenue, like tax bills, must begin in the House.
 This exception is encoded within the Constitution in Article I, Section 7, which states, “All Bills for raising Revenue shall originate in the House of Representatives; but the Senate may propose or concur with amendments as on other Bills.”
 Yet, despite the seemingly clear language of the Constitution, Congress has found ways to get around this rule.

 Once legislation has been proposed, however, the majority leadership consults with the parliamentarian about which committee to send it to.
 Each chamber has a parliamentarian, an advisor, typically a trained lawyer, who has studied the long and complex rules of the chamber.
-While Congress typically follows the advice of its parliamentarians, it is not obligated to, and the parliamentarian has no power to enforce his or her interpretation of the rules.
-Once a committee has been selected, the committee chair is empowered to move the bill through the committee process as he or she sees fit.
+While Congress typically follows the advice of its parliamentarians, it is not obligated to, and the parliamentarian has no power to enforce their own interpretation of the rules.
+Once a committee has been selected, the committee chair is empowered to move the bill through the committee process as they see fit.
 This occasionally means the chair will refer the bill to one of the committee’s subcommittees.

 Whether at the full committee level or in one of the subcommittees, the next step is typically to hold a hearing on the bill.
 If the chair decides to not hold a hearing, this is tantamount to killing the bill in committee.
 The hearing provides an opportunity for the committee to hear and evaluate expert opinions on the bill or aspects of it.
 Experts typically include officials from the agency that would be responsible for executing the bill, the bill’s sponsors from Congress, and industry lobbyists, interest groups, and academic experts from a variety of relevant fields.
 Typically, the committee will also accept written statements from the public concerning the bill in question.
 For many bills, the hearing process can be very routine and straightforward.